smherold4/ucsd-metabolomics-phenotype-data/README.md

 INSERT INTO cohort (name, method) VALUES ('MESA', 'LCMS_BAL');
 ```

-### STEP 2: Create a new measurement table for the new cohort
+### STEP 2: Create a new measurement table for the new cohort in the SQL database
 - ##### SPACES AND DASHES SHOULD BECOME UNDERSCORES
 ```
 CREATE TABLE ciao_sage_measurement (